 Finally, we catch our first glimpse of the sun sparkling on the top of the lake.
 Instantly, we mentally kick into vacation mode!

-We used VRBO to rent a cabin that had a deck with a view of the lake because if you can’t see the lake…are you even there?
+We rented a cabin that had a deck with a view of the lake because if you can’t see the lake…are you even there?
 The house was perfect for our extended family.
 Each family had their own bedroom with at least two beds and their own bathroom (hollar!!!).

 Since we packed light, we had plenty of open space in our bedroom.
 It was so nice to have our own space to crash each night after hours of lake fun.